List of ambassadors of Switzerland to France: Kings, presidents and ambassadors

-The Special Relationship between Switzerland and France can be traced back a long way.
-A turning point in this regard was certainly the Battle of Marignano and the resulting peace treaty, the Paix Perpétuelle (Perpetual Peace) of 1516 and the mercenary alliance of 1521 resulting from these peace negotiations.
-The renewal of this mercenary alliance, the Soldallianz von Luzern, on 18 November 1663 in the Cathédrale Notre-Dame de Paris in the presence of King Louis XIV went down in history as one of the king's most important diplomatic achievements.
-A testimony to its importance is the Alliance Tapestry, a copy of which is on display in the Hôtel de Besenval.
+The Special Relationship between Switzerland and France has deep roots.
+A turning point was the Battle of Marignano and the subsequent peace treaty, the Paix Perpétuelle (Perpetual Peace) of 1516, followed by the mercenary alliance of 1521 that emerged from these negotiations.
+The renewal of this mercenary alliance, the Soldallianz von Luzern, on 18 November 1663 in the Cathédrale Notre-Dame de Paris, in the presence of King Louis XIV, went down in history as one of the king's most important diplomatic achievements.
+Its significance is underscored by the Alliance Tapestry, a copy of which is on display in the Hôtel de Besenval.

-The mutual appreciation was repeatedly expressed at the highest level, which also led to personal friendships:
+Mutual appreciation was repeatedly expressed at the highest level, often resulting in personal friendships:

 "Le grand ambassadeur et l'ami de la France."